Issue 39, 2024

-Thermo- and pH-tolerance xylanase immobilized magnetic responsive Zr-MOFs composites as recyclable biocatalyst for the degradation of corn straw
+Thermo- and pH-tolerant xylanase-immobilized magnetic Zr-MOF composites as recyclable biocatalysts for the degradation of corn straw

 Abstract

 Xylanase is a natural and high-efficiency catalyst for the degradation of xylan to reducing sugar.
-However, the catalytic performance of xylanase is greatly limited by its poor activity and stability at the harsh condition.
-To overcome this issue, covalent immobilization of xylanase on a magnetic porous MOFs material with core-shell structure, UIO-66-NH2 carrier was applied to improve the catalytic activity and stability of xylanase.
-Several tools were employed to monitor the preparation and immobilization processes, magnetic properties, and the structural/chemical characteristics of the biocatalyst.
-77.9% of the activity for xylanase was retained after immobilization.
-Moreover, the thermal stability in terms of half-life of the immobilized enzyme was three times higher than that in free form, and which had higher catalytic efficiency for hydrolysis of xylan.
-Furthermore, the greater temperature and wider pH ranges of the activity stability were achieved for the immobilized xylanase in compared with free one.
-Notably, the biocatalyst exhibits both excellent storage stability and could be easily separated using a magnet, which is conducive for its reusability.
-And nearly 70% of its initial activity was retained after seven recycles during the hydrolysis of corn straw.
-These features indicate that the present immobilization method is promising prospect for the industrial application of enzyme.
+However, the catalytic performance of xylanase is greatly limited by its poor activity and stability under harsh conditions.
+To overcome this issue, covalent immobilization of xylanase on a magnetic porous MOF material with a core–shell structure, UIO-66-NH2 carrier, was conducted to improve the catalytic activity and stability of xylanase.
+Several tools were employed to monitor the preparation and immobilization processes, magnetic properties, and structural/chemical characteristics of the biocatalyst.
+It was found that 77.9% of the activity of xylanase was retained after immobilization.
+Moreover, the thermal stability in terms of half-life of the immobilized enzyme was three times higher than that of the free form; the immobilized enzyme also showed higher catalytic efficiency for hydrolysis of xylan.
+Furthermore, stable activity at higher temperatures and a wider pH range was achieved for the immobilized xylanase compared with the free catalyst.
+Notably, the biocatalyst exhibited both excellent storage stability and could be easily separated using a magnet, which is conducive to its reusability.
+Moreover, nearly 70% of its initial activity was retained after seven recycles for the hydrolysis of corn straw.
+These features indicate that the present immobilization method is promising for the industrial application of enzymes.

 Supplementary files